 In addition to these 3 options, other external payment gateways such as PayPal or Stripe are very common.
 They both allow the buyer to benefit from the speed of the credit card without the need to share its details with the online store.

 As you can see, each form of payment has its advantages and disadvantages.
 Offering several forms of payment makes a lot of people happy, offering too many options can mislead the buyer.
 Make sure you find the balance.

-The implementation of credit card payment gateways is a little more complicated.
-Usually you need to cooperate with your bank to get a special account with virtual POS or use intermediaries like Stripe or PayPal.
+The integration of credit card payment gateways is a little more complicated.
+Usually, you need to cooperate with your bank to get a special account with virtual POS or use intermediaries like Stripe or PayPal.

-In Webnode, the implementation of credit cards is done through both Stripe and PayPal.
+With Webnode, the integration of credit cards is done through both Stripe and PayPal.
 The exact service and transaction fees vary by country, but Stripe usually comes out as cheaper.
-However, the PayPal brand is well known all over the world and there will buyers who feel more secure shopping with PayPal.
+However, the PayPal brand is well known all over the world and there will be buyers who feel more secure shopping with PayPal.
 It is therefore recommended to add both payment methods to your online shop.

-Logistics are crucial for every online store.
+Logistics are one of the most important parts of setting up an online store.
 Not only do they influence the cost of sales, but also the shopping experience.
 Receiving the product in a week simply doesn’t feel the same as getting it the next day.

 Approximately 25% of your turnover will go to the company providing the logistics.
 You must take into account that this company will also be perceived as the face of your company when a customer receives the product.